RinaOmar/alerts-scripting-api/README.md

 Creating script is availble when working in support mode.
 The Script will be evaluated in a [Sandbox](https://developer.mozilla.org/en-US/docs/Mozilla/Tech/XPCOM/Language_Bindings/Components.utils.evalInSandbox).

-It get as input:
+It get as input:\n
 1. DOM [element](#element) which is attached to the control
-2. [oldDataStore](#oldDataStore) - an object which was persisted in the previous run named .
+2. [oldDataStore](#olddatastore) - an object which was persisted in the previous run named .

 The Sandbox returned value is and object containing: